marcus-frisch/LT_Portfolio_Generator/readme.md

 Despite its shortcomings, I appreciated a few things about that system:

-Linktree’s simple interface and reliable analytics
+- Linktree’s simple interface
-The recognizability of the Linktree domain, which likely gave visitors confidence to click through The ease of creating and sharing photo albums
+- The recognizability of the Linktree domain, which likely gave visitors confidence to click through.
+- The ease of creating and sharing photo albums.

 In searching for an upgrade, I wanted a more robust yet low-maintenance solution.
 Ideally, each project would have its own web page with a description, image gallery, optional embedded video, and links back to other projects.
 I still wanted analytics, and I wanted to avoid the overhead of managing a backend or writing boilerplate code each time I added a new project.

 Although I considered options like Notion and free website builders, they often came with limitations: paywalls, forced branding, or reduced control over layout and features.
 While I’m not experienced in web development, I found the idea of building a system I could control — and potentially extend in the future — appealing.